mtitinger/zz_doc/internal/SEPASSRFNT-14-EEPROM-Management.md

 ## Building

 Build library first, so it is part of the sysroot.
-On a native host PC, builmd typically with:
+On a native host PC, build typically with:

 ```
 cmake -DCMAKE_BUILD_TYPE=Debug -DCMAKE_INSTALL_PREFIX=/usr .